dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 liquidity in the 2030's.

 (... more)
-- cite USAID & other organizations that can push economic development
+- cite OPIC, USAID(?) & other organizations that can push economic development
+  - CSIS videos on Federal international development institutions

 <a name="currency-market-stabalization" />